 Speaking of the right kind of store-bought sauerkraut, the only one that has the benefits of lacto-fermentation is the one that has the word RAW mentioned on the label.
 You will find it in the refrigerated sections of supermarkets.
 The others are exposed to heat.

 Through the fermentation process, the food is transformed nutritionally.
 The fermented vegetables will be predigested by bacteria, the toxins will be removed, the mineral availability will be improved, and it will provide the unique micronutrients that are byproducts of the fermentation process.
 So, the live bacterial cultures will be available only in non-heated fermented foods (raw).
-That’s why sourdough will never have the benefits of raw sauerkraut.
 The live bacteria stimulate our immune function and have the ability to enhance overall health.

 No water, homemade red cabbage sauerkraut, the best way to start exploring fermentation